 Currently, two draft policies are out for consultation as part of the Long Term Plan consultation process.
 These are the Development and Financial Contributions Policy and the Revenue and Financing Policy.
 Council are required to have these policies to provide predictability and certainty about sources and levels of funding.
-Submissions on these policies close on the 9th of April and hearings held on either 18 or 19 April 2018.
+Submissions on these policies closed on the 9th of April and hearings were held in April 2018.